 In determining the remuneration of Executive Directors, the Committee will seek to enable the Company to attract and retain executives of the highest calibre.
-The Committee will also make recommendations to the full Board concerning the incentivisation of employees through long-term equity incentive schemes and have consulted with external advisors regularly during the year to ensure that incentive structures and awards are in line with market practice.
+The Committee will also make recommendations to the full Board concerning the incentivisation of employees through long-term equity incentive schemes and have consulted with external advisors regularly during the year to ensure that market practice.